-Wheeler Mission Ministries is a 501 (c)(3) not-for-profit corporation.
+Wheeler Mission is a 501 (c)(3) not-for-profit corporation.
 The ministry is supported by private, tax-deductible donations like yours.
-Almost 65% of our funding comes from individuals.
-Wheeler receives no funds from the United Way or from governmental agencies.
+A significant portion of our funding comes from individuals.
+Wheeler receives no funds from governmental agencies.

 The Better Business Bureau recommends that a charity should spend at least 65% of its total expenses on program activities.
 And a charity should not spend more than 35% on fund raising.
 Wheeler’s fundraising and administrative costs are well within those recommended percentages.

 Download our 2020 Annual Report PDF here.

 Wheeler Mission was founded in 1893 by a group of women who wanted to help the poor by providing food, shelter, and life-skills training.
 More than a century later, Wheeler Mission continues to provide long-term solutions to poverty and homelessness.

 Homeless services offer men, women, and mothers with children meals, lodging, clothing, and shower facilities.
 Case management, job and housing procurement, access to legal aid, educational opportunities, counseling, and medical clinics are also available.

 Residential programs provide temporary housing and case management for the working poor and those experiencing adverse situations, such as mental health issues or recent incarceration.

 Addiction recovery programs enable men and women to break free from drug and alcohol dependence.